paulburkinshaw/appsec-labs/owasp-top-10-2021/a01-broken-access-control/missing-function-level-access-control/README.md

         => policyBuilder.RequireClaim(ClaimTypes.Role, "Admin"));
 });
 ```
 This policy is used by the AuthorizationMiddleware to determine whether the user is allowed to execute the endpoint.
-If the user is already authenticated but doesn't have the required claims, a 401 Unauthorized response will be returned, oherwise if the user is not authenticated a 403 Forbidden response will be returend.
+If the user is not authenticated, a 401 Unauthorized response will be returned.
+If the user is authenticated but doesn't have the required claims, a 403 Forbidden response will be returned.

+>For production-grade security see the Further Enhancements section below.
+---

+## Further Enhancements

+> **Cryptographic Key Storage:**
+> For demonstration purposes, cryptographic keys are generated and stored in configuration.
+> **In production, always use a secure key vault (such as Azure Key Vault or AWS KMS) and implement robust access controls for key management and rotation endpoints.**
+> Ensure that key rotation endpoints are protected with strong authentication and authorization.

+> **Logging & Monitoring:**
+> Sensitive endpoints (such as key rotation) should be logged and monitored for unauthorized access attempts.
+> This helps detect and respond to potential security incidents.

+## Disclaimer
+>This application is for demonstration and educational purposes only.
+>Do not use these patterns as-is in production.

 ## References
 [1]: login functionality has been implemented as a simple drop down selection with login button with two users (a basic user and an admin user) hard coded in the Authentication.API app.
 It has been implemented this way in order to show how the app functions when logging in as different users without needing a complete identity provider solution.

 [2]: Claims-based authorization uses the current user’s claims to determine whether they’re authorized to execute an action.
 You define the claims needed to execute an action in a policy.
+Claims-based authorization enforces access control at the function level, not just authentication.
+This ensures that only users with the correct role or permission can access sensitive endpoints, reducing the risk of privilege escalation.
+This approach aligns with [OWASP ASVS](https://owasp.org/www-project-application-security-verification-standard/) controls for access control and key management

 ### Links
 - [OWASP Top 10 link](https://owasp.org/Top10/A01_2021-Broken_Access_Control/)